tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **Cis-double bonding**
-> Happens when a couble bond
+> Happens when on a chain of

 ##### Saturated Fats